-In another article, we provide new WordPress users with a comprehensive overview of WordPress Themes.
+In a previous article, we have written a comprehensive overview of WordPress Themes.

-In this article, you will learn where you can browse hundreds of free and paid themes for your WordPress site.
-You will also learn about the different types of WP theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid experiencing problems like lack of product support and poor theme coding.
+In this blog post, you will learn where you can browse hundreds of free and paid themes for your website.
+You will also learn about the different types of WP theme resources and get tips on how to ensure that you get the right themes for your needs and how to avoid dealing with problems like lack of customer support and poorly-coded themes.

-As explained in our previously-mentioned article, a theme is a special kind of web design template that is used on WordPress-driven sites and designed specifically in the WP platform.
+As explained in our previously-mentioned article, a WordPress theme is a unique kind of web design template that is used on WordPress-powered websites and blogs and designed specifically in the WP CMS platform.

-Many skilled website designers and web development houses create themes for WordPress.
-Consequently, WordPress users enjoy access to thousands of unique WordPress themes covering an extensive range of applications.
+Many skilled website designers and website development houses create themes for WordPress.
+Consequently, WordPress users have access to thousands of unique themes covering an extensive range of uses and applications.

-If you were to browse over to Google and search for something like this:
+If you were to go to Google and search for a key phrase like the following:

-- best responsive WordPress themes for blogs (enter whatever your business, area of interest or blog is about)
+- best responsive WordPress themes for musicians (enter whatever your business, search topic or blog is about)

-Chances are that you are going to get an overwhelming amount of information to sort through in the search listings.
+You are probably going to get an overwhelming amount of information to sort through in your search results.

-So, to help you save time and make things easier, let’s just cut through the clutter and make the process of finding great WP themes simple.
+So, to help you save time and make things easier, we’ll just cut through the clutter and make the process of finding great WordPress themes really simple.

 WordPress.com vs WordPress.org Themes

-Before we get started, you need to know that WordPress offers users both a hosted and a self-hosted version.
-We’ll explain these differences in a different article.
-In this post, let’s just be covering themes for the self-hosted version of WordPress (WordPress.org) in this post, as these give you more freedom, more options and more control over the design of your site.
+Before we start, you should know that WordPress offers users both a hosted and a self-hosted version.
+We’ll cover these differences in another article.
+To keep things simple, please note that we will only be covering themes for the self-hosted version of WordPress (WordPress.org) in this article, which gives you more freedom, more options and more control over the design of your blog.

-Next, it’s important to know that there are both Free and Paid WordPress themes being made available.
-Free themes for WordPress are generally distributed as Open Source Software under the terms of the GNU General Public License, or they are listed as Premium (paid) themes.
+Next, it’s important to know that you will find thousands of Free and Paid themes made available.
+Free themes for WordPress are normally distributed as Free Software under the terms of the GNU General Public License, or they are sold as Premium (paid) themes.

-There are mostly two types of places where you can find themes.
-The first place is in WP theme marketplaces and WP theme directories.
-The second type of place are the commercial and independent theme companies.
+There are two kinds of places where you can find WP themes.
+The first type of place is in WordPress theme marketplaces and WordPress theme directories.
+The second type of place are the commercial and independent WordPress theme houses.

-Theme marketplaces and WordPress theme directories are big aggregators of themes. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors search for these just like they would if they were shopping for apps on an app store or software marketplace.
+WP theme marketplaces and WordPress theme directories are big aggregators of themes. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and customers shop for these just like they would if they were shopping for apps on an app store or software marketplace.

 Some of the larger marketplaces don’t just sell WordPress themes.
-They can also sell WP plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)
+They can also sell WordPress plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)

-Commercial and independent theme stores can also create both free and commercial WP themes, and can vary in size, from an individual theme designer or a small team of developer, to large web and theme design companies.
+Commercial and independent WP theme stores typically will develop both free and paid WordPress themes, and can vary in size, from an individual theme designer or a small team of theme designer, to large web and theme development companies.

-As you will see, many commercial or independent theme design firms sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free directories .
+Many commercial theme shops sell themes exclusively on their own web sites, but some will also list their themes in marketplaces and directories, or even create a free or “lite” version of their themes for free WP theme directories .

-Let’s now show you where to search for great themes for your website or blog.
+Let’s now show you where to search for great WP themes for your website.

-Finding Great Themes For Your WP Website Or Blog
+Choosing A Responsive WordPress Theme For Your Website Or Blog

-The official WordPress theme directory is the largest and best place to find free WordPress themes.
-In fact, it’s probably the only free theme directory you should use when looking for free WP themes.
-The reason why, is because –as many free software users have learned– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and place your computer, digital presence … even your entire business at risk.
+The official WordPress theme directory is the biggest and best place to find free WP themes.
+In fact, it’s probably the only free theme directory you should use when looking for free WordPress themes.
+The reason why, is because –as some free software users have learned– downloading free software, add-ons, apps, templates or themes from untrustworthy places can place your computer, digital presence and even your entire business at risk.

-The WordPress theme directory is not only a trustworthy and reputable place to download themes for your website or blog, but it also uses a review team to review and ensure that each theme uploaded to the directory complies with specific standards of quality and security.
+The WordPress.org directory is not only a trustworthy and reputable place to download themes for your WP site, but it also uses a theme review team comprised of dedicated and code-savvy volunteers to review and make sure that each theme in the directory meets their standards of quality and security.

-To browse thousands of professionally-designed FREE WordPress themes from the official WordPress Themes Repository, go here:
+To browse thousands of professionally-designed FREE WordPress themes from the official Themes Repository, go here:

-Useful Tip: You can easily browse through every WordPress theme in the WordPress.org theme directory and not only find a great theme for your website or blog, but also easily install and start using it directly from within your WordPress dashboard with only a few clicks.
+Useful Tip: You can easily browse through every WordPress theme in the WordPress theme directory and not only find what you are looking for, but also easily install and start using it directly from inside your WordPress admin panel with only a few mouse clicks.

 WordPress has a built-in filtering function inside the dashboard area that lets you narrow down your search for themes based on criteria like Colors, Layout and Features …

-This makes it easy to find what you are looking for.
-For example, you could search for themes with a dark color design, with a 2-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easier to find themes with specific features.
+For example, you could search for themes with predominantly pink color design, with a 4-column layout and a full-width template, or themes that support custom menus, etc.

-Note: in the article mentioned earlier where we present an overview of WordPress themes and discuss the importance of choosing “responsive” themes, we explained how responsive themes ensure that your theme will work across all devices (e.g. PCs, tablets and smartphones) …
+Note: in the post where we discuss the importance of using “responsive” themes, we explained how these allow your site to be viewed correctly on all devices (e.g. your visitors’ laptops, smartphones and tablets) …

-It’s a good idea to use responsive themes, and the WordPress theme filter lets you search across its entire database of free themes …
+It’s a good idea to use responsive themes, and the WordPress theme filtering function lets you do just that …

-… and bring back only themes that are “responsive” …
+… and bring up only themes that use “responsive” design standards …

 Pros & Cons Of Using Free WordPress Themes